h5io/h5io/README.rst

 `h5io <http://h5io.github.io>`_
 =======================================================

-Python Objects Onto HDF5 (h5io) is a package designed to facilitate saving standard Python objects into the forward-compatible HDF5 format.
+h5io is a package designed to facilitate saving some standard Python objects into the forward-compatible HDF5 format.
+It is a higher-level package than ``h5py``.

 Get the latest code
 ^^^^^^^^^^^^^^^^^^^